mentlsve/CarND-Vehicle-Detection/writeup.md

 * _Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding boxes are ok as long as you are identifying the vehicles most of the time with minimal false positives.)_
 * _Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes._

 In the first version I process each frame individually without considering what happend in the frame before.
-The [project_video_single_frame.mp4](./project_video_single_frame.mp4) is quite okay but a somewhat wobbly.
+The [project_video_single_frame.mp4](./project_video_single_frame.mp4) is quite okay but somewhat wobbly.
 Avoiding false positives has been already covered in the sections above.
 In addition to thresholding of the heatmap for a particular image I created a version which is aware of what happend in the previous frames:

 ```